Genevra W. Alberti

 Even before graduating, Genevra was able to obtain experience in immigration law: she worked for an immigration firm in St. Louis, Missouri during the summer of 2009, and then for the European Council on Refugees and Exiles in Brussels, Belgium during the summer of 2010.
 She also interned for the Federal Public Defender’s Office in St. Louis during her second year of law school – an experience that has been useful to her as an immigration attorney.

 Genevra is licensed to practice law in Missouri and Kansas.
-She is a member of the American Immigration Lawyer’s Association, the Missouri Bar Association, the Kansas Bar Association, and the Kansas City Metropolitan Bar Association.
-She is also a member of the Advisory Board to Project Fly, a charitable program for children founded by Big Brothers Big Sisters and The Negro Leagues Baseball Museum.
+She is a member of AILA, the Missouri Bar Association, the Kansas Bar Association, and the Kansas City Metropolitan Bar Association.
+She also serves on the steering committee for the Deportation Defense Legal Network (DDLN), a local nonprofit dedicated to providing pro bono legal representation in bond proceedings to detained noncitizens in Missouri and Kansas.

 Jennifer was born and raised in Kansas City and joined The Clinic in 2014 as its only administrative assistant.
 The Clinic has become Jennifer’s passion and her energy and enthusiasm for helping indigent clients facing removal proceedings in the Kansas City Immigration Court is a force to reckoned with.
 In 2016, inspired by so many of The Clinic’s clients and wanting a better future for herself, Jennifer worked graduated High School.
 She spends her free time caring for her two small children and her family.
 Although, Jennifer was born in the United States the majority of her family is from Durango, Mexico.
 Jennifer is fluent in both Spanish and English.